MicrosoftDocs/win32/desktop-src/ADSchema/a-accountexpires.md

 # Account-Expires attribute

 The date when the account expires.
 This value represents the number of 100-nanosecond intervals since January 1, 1601 (UTC).
-A value of 0 or 0x7FFFFFFFFFFFFFFF (9223372036854775807) indicates that the account never expires.
-Accounts configured to never expire may have either value, depending on if they were originally configured with an expiration value.
+A value of `0` or `0x7FFFFFFFFFFFFFFF` (`9223372036854775807`) indicates that the account never expires.
+Accounts configured to never expire may have either value, depending on whether they were originally configured with an expiration value.